 Going with adults also makes it easier to hop in a single rider line to reduce wait time.
-Single Rider is offered at Incredicoaster, Goofy’s Sky School, Grizzly River Run, Radiator Springs Racers, Indiana Jones Adventure, Matterhorn Bobsleds, Space Mountain and Splash Mountain.
-You can also qualify for Buddy Passes for single riders or small groups at Monster’s Inc. and Toy Story Midway Mania.
+Single Rider is offered at Incredicoaster, Goofy’s Sky School, Grizzly River Run, Radiator Springs Racers, Indiana Jones Adventure, Matterhorn Bobsleds, Star Tours, Space Mountain, Splash Mountain and Millennium Falcon: Smugglers Run.
+You can sometimes qualify for Buddy Passes for single riders or small groups at Monster’s Inc. and Toy Story Midway Mania!

 4. You can Max the MaxPass.

-5. You can see your favorite shows or revisit old favorites.
+5. You can see your favorite shows and parades or revisit old favorites.

 6. It’s the remedy for not getting to go as a kid.